YosysHQ-GmbH/blog_yosyshq/content/post/2023/nocpu-3d-game.md

 ![image](https://user-images.githubusercontent.com/8551129/215365602-9d1493ef-e8f1-444e-b794-b9ba7a898a08.png)

-The source code is first converted by the CflexHDL tool from C++ to C. Then this subset of C can be converted to VHDL by PipelineC.
+The source code is first converted by the [CflexHDL](https://github.com/suarezvictor/CflexHDL) tool from C++ to C. Then this subset of C can be converted to VHDL by [PipelineC](https://github.com/JulianKemmerer/PipelineC) .
 GHDL and Yosys are used to convert the output VHDL into netlists that nextpnr can use.

 In addition to simple conversion to VHDL, PipelineC is primarily the mechanism for producing pipelined digital logic from the pure combinatorial logic derived from C code.
 PipelineC is aware of the FPGA timing characteristics of the specific device (by iterating with nextpnr) and adds pipelining as needed to meet timing.
 This avoids the tedious and error-prone task of manual pipelining that digital designers are familiar with.
 The flow reports a preliminary estimate of resources prior to synthesis and the amount of pipeline stages required to implement the user’s functionality.